rust-lang/rust-forge/platform-support.md

 | `x86_64-unknown-linux-musl`       |  ✓  |     |     | 64-bit Linux with MUSL       |
 | `x86_64-unknown-netbsd`           |  ✓  |  ✓  |  ✓  | NetBSD/amd64                 |
 | `x86_64-unknown-redox`            |  ✓  |     |     | Redox OS                     |

+<em>*</em> These are bare-metal microcontroller targets that only have access to
+the core library, not std.

 ## Tier 2.5